Olives are something that you either love or hate. If you are a lover of olives, then you will probably like them with everything.

 On pizza, in a salad, on a cocktail stick on their own, if you like olives, then they taste great no matter how they are served.

 Even if you don’t like to eat table olives, you probably enjoy olive oil in a wide variety of dishes!

 In a lot of cases, people gravitate towards the same type of olive every single time.
-Due to this, many people do not realize just how many types of olives there are.
+Due to this, many people do not realize just how many types of olives there are – not just green olives and black olives.
 All over the world, different types of olives are produced, all with unique flavors, sizes, and shapes.